cert-manager/website/content/docs/projects/csi-driver.md

 ---
-title: istio-csr
+title: csi-driver
 description: ''
 ---

 csi-driver is a Container Storage Interface (CSI) driver plugin for Kubernetes to work along cert-manager.
-The goal for this plugin is to facilitate requesting and mounting certificate key pairs to pods seamlessly.
+The goal for this plugin is to seamlessly request and mount certificate key pairs to pods.
 This is useful for facilitating mTLS, or otherwise securing connections of pods with guaranteed present certificates whilst having all of the features that cert-manager provides.

 ## Why a CSI Driver?